Dean Smith (footballer, born 1971): Hereford United

 In summer 1994, Smith was sold to Hereford United for £80,000, a club record fee for the "Bulls".
 They finished 16th in the Third Division in 1994–95 under John Layton.
 Smith was Graham Turner's captain at Edgar Street during the club's rise to the Third Division play-offs in 1995–96, where they were beaten by 4–2 Darlington at the semi-final stage, despite Smith opening the scoring just two minutes into the first leg.

-Hereford were relegated from the English Football League after finishing in last place in 1996–97; they had been level on points with Brighton & Hove and with a superior goal difference, however goals scored was the decider and Brighton scored three more than Hereford over the course of the campaign.
-Smith scored 26 goals in 146 appearances in all competitions during his time at Edgar Street.
+Hereford were relegated from the English Football League after finishing in last place in 1996–97; they had been level on points with Brighton & Hove and with a superior goal difference, however, goals scored was the decider.
+Brighton scored three more than Hereford throughout the campaign.
+Smith was voted the club's Player of the Year.
+As the club's designated penalty kick taker, Smith scored 26 goals in 146 appearances in all competitions during his time at Edgar Street.
+He left the club on a Bosman transfer, leaving manager Graham Turner "absolutely staggered and gob-smacked" that the club's £200,000 valuation was not met.

 Leyton Orient

 Smith signed with Tommy Taylor's Leyton Orient in August 1997, with a tribunal setting the fee at £42,500.
 He scored ten goals in 51 games in 1997–98; Orient would have finished one point outside the Third Division play-offs had they not been deducted three points.
 He captained Orient to the play-offs in 1998–99, and converted a penalty in the shoot-out victory over Rotherham United at the semi-final stage.
-However his team were beaten 1–0 by Scunthorpe United in the Wembley final.
-Over the course of the campaign he scored ten goals in 49 appearances.
+However, his team were beaten 1–0 by Scunthorpe United in the Wembley final.
+Throughout the campaign he scored ten goals in 49 appearances.

 Orient then struggled in 1999–2000, finishing in the bottom half of the table.
 Smith was again a key player, scoring six goals in 50 appearances.
 Following a fifth-place finish in 2000–01, he again captained the "O's" to the play-off final in 2001, this time at the Millennium Stadium.
 Despite twice taking the lead against Blackpool, they lost the match 4–2.
-Over the course of the season he scored five goals in 54 games.
+Throughout the season he scored five goals in 54 games.

 He scored four goals in 51 games in 2001–02, but Paul Brush's team struggled and finished in mid-table, closer to the relegation zone than the play-offs, though they were 16 points above the drop.
 Smith continued to feature heavily in the 2002–03 campaign, though he left the club in mid-season.
 He had played 309 games for the club in all competitions, scoring 43 goals.